 First, install Helm.
 The following steps assume you have a Kubernetes cluster running v1.25+.
 If you are testing locally, we recommend using Minikube.

-Install the CloudNativePG Operator
+Installing the CloudNativePG Operator

 helm repo add cnpg https://cloudnative-pg.github.io/charts

-helm upgrade --install cnpg \
+helm upgrade --atomic --install cnpg \

 --namespace cnpg-system \